sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 ### Step 2 - Refactor Ansible code by importing other playbooks into site.yml

-Before starting to refactor the codes, I created a new branch, name it refactor.
+Before starting to refactor the codes, I created a new branch, name it `refactor`.

 DevOps philosophy implies constant iterative improvement for better efficiency - refactoring is one of the techniques that can be used, but you always have an answer to question "why?".
 Why do we need to change something if it works well?